Pots syndrome stories: Susie and her invisible illness | URevolution

 Susie Ray

-Susie Ray is a 21-year-old blogger from Brisbane, Australia who is finding hope through life with chronic illness.
+Susie Ray is a 21-year-old blogger from Brisbane, Australia who is finding hope through life with chronic illness and by sharing her POTS syndrome stories.

 Caption: